digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 context to the mapping update and might include usage restrictions, depending on the type of mapping.

-For transactions that require two signatures we support the composition of the add operation through
+For transactions that require two signatures, we support the composition of the add operation through:

 .. math::